noofficial/CallTime/README.md

   provide an `Organization Name` (mapped to `Business Name`) so searches and profiles display the correct entity.
 When the donor type column is missing or blank, the importer defaults to individual donors.
+- **Organization contact:** add `Primary Contact First Name` and `Primary Contact Last Name` for businesses, organizations, campaigns, and PACs.
+These fields populate the point-of-contact section in the donor database and are surfaced inside the inline editor for quick reference.
 - **Campaign assignment:** include `Client ID`, `Client`, or `Campaign` to assign donors to a specific workspace.
 Leave the column out (or select **No client**) to keep donors unassigned after import.